El Caminito del Rey

 The result is an extraordinary walk hanging off the sides of a huge rock gorge, an experience that is unique in Spain and there are only a few similar in the entire world.

-The pathway was created to communicate the work on a damn on one side of the gorge with an existing hydroelectric station on the other, and was opened by King Alfonso XI in 1921 hence the name.
+The pathway was created to communicate the work on a dam on one side of the gorge with an existing hydroelectric station on the other, and was opened by King Alfonso XI in 1921 hence the name.

 The access to the Caminito is from a visitor reception centre on the north side.
 There is a shuttle bus between the start and finish points.
 Whichever end you choose to park at, you can take the shuttle bus back to where you started.
 You need to allow about four hours in total for your visit, and the total walk including connections and access is over 7 kilometers.
 Be sure to have comfortable shoes, carry adequate water and sun protection.